 Trying to follow the news about DACA can give you whiplash.
 First, Donald Trump decided to end DACA (Deferred Action for Childhood Arrivals), leaving some 800,000 young people without access to employment authorization and protection from deportation.
 Now it appears that Democrats and Trump may have reached a DACA Deal, which would make DACA the law of the land.
 But will the Republicans in Congress kill DACA as they have other immigration legislation?

 While we can’t predict the future, the time is right to consider alternatives to DACA.
-At the Law Offices of Joshua L. Goldstein, PC, our immigration attorneys have prepared numerous DACA cases and conducted countless consultations with undocumented young people–some eligible for DACA, others not.
+At the Goldstein Immigration Lawyers, our immigration attorneys have prepared numerous DACA cases and conducted countless consultations with undocumented young people–some eligible for DACA, others not.
 The path from DACA to green card or other immigration status is a question that we’ve been seriously considering since 2012 when DACA was first put in place.

 Once DACA Ends: Immigration Options for Dreamers